Institute of Theology

 Font Size

-Bth Course Descriptions
+Bth Course Description

-GREE 200 INTRODUCTION TO NEW TESTAMENT GREEK
+GREE 201 NEW TESTAMENT GREEK I

 In this course, students learn the fundamentals of New Testament Greek grammar.
 Lessons are based on the most common vocabulary and syntax of the New Testament, particularly as they occur in the Gospel of Mark.
 At the end of this course, students will be able to read narrative sentences with the occasional help of a dictionary.
 Furthermore, this course introduces the students in the parsing principles of ancient languages, and shows the role of linguistic analysis in the exegetical work.